Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Experiments

-For the initial evaluation, we tested \method{} on the CIFAR-10 dataset using ResNet-20 and VGG-16 models, with the results presented in Table \ref{tab:results1}. \method{} yields competitive results compared to state-of-the-art (SOTA) methods.
-For ResNet-20, \method{} with CP decomposition achieves 1.24$\%$ and 1.52$\%$ better performance in reduction of FlOPs and parameters, compated to the HALOC \cite{xiao2023haloc} method, while in accuracy, our approach with TT decomposition shows a 0.08$\%$ improvement.
-Additionally, with the VGG-16 model, we achieved significant compression rates and accuracy.
-Our approach with CP decomposition resulted in an 85.23$\%$ reduction in Flops, and a 98.6$\%$ reduction in parameters, while our approach with TT decomposition outperformed others in accuracy by $0.04\%$.
+For the initial evaluation, we tested \approach{} on CIFAR-10 using the ResNet-20 and VGG-16 models, with the results presented in Table~\ref{tab:cifar10_results}. \approach{} with both CP and TT decomposition techniques yields competitive results compared to state-of-the-art methods.
+Using ResNet-20 as the original model, \approach{} with CP decomposition achieves 1.24\% and 1.52\% greater reduction of FLOPs and parameters, respectively, compared to the HALOC method \cite{xiao2023haloc}.
+Additionally, \approach{} with TT decomposition improves accuracy by 0.08\% over the original uncompressed model.
+This suggests that our approach has effectively reduced the number of parameters of the original model, leading to a better generalization.
+Furthermore, with the VGG-16 model, \approach{} achieves significant compression rates while preserving performance.
+For instance, using \approach{} with CP decomposition reduces FLOPs by 85.23\% and parameters by 98.6\%.
+Furthermore, applying \approach{} with TT decomposition on VGG-16 improves generalization, resulting in a 0.04\% increase in TOP-1 accuracy compared to the original uncompressed model.

-The results on the ImageNet dataset are presented in Table \ref{tab:results2}, where we evaluated \method{} using ResNet-18 and MobileNetV2 models.
-For ResNet-18, our appraoch with CP decomposition yielded competitive results, while when using TT decomposition it outperformed the others, achieving state-of-the-art performance across all metrics, including Top-1, Top-5, reduction in FLOPs, and in parameters.
-In the case of MobileNetV2, we did not achieve high performance with the CP method.
-This is likely due to MobileNetV2's reliance on depthwise convolution, a low-rank convolution that does not benefit significantly from decomposition in certain dimensions.
-However, \method{} with TT decomposition demonstrated superior compression results, achieving 1.86\% and 2.31\% greater reductions in FLOPs and parameters, respectively, along with competitive Top-1 and Top-5 accuracy.
+The results on the ImageNet-1K dataset are presented in Table~\ref{tab:ImageNet-1K_results}, where we evaluated \approach{} using ResNet-18 and MobileNetV2 models.
+For ResNet-18, our approach with CP decomposition yields competitive results, while TT decomposition outperformed other methods, achieving state-of-the-art performance across all metrics, including Top-1 accuracy, reduction in FLOPs, and parameters.
+With MobileNetV2, the CP method did not yield high performance, likely due to the model's reliance on depthwise convolution, which does not significantly benefit from decomposition in certain dimensions.
+However, \approach{} with TT decomposition demonstrated superior compression results, achieving 1.86\% and 2.31\% greater reductions in FLOPs and parameters, respectively, along with competitive Top-1 accuracy.
 Our results underscore the importance of selecting the appropriate decomposition method based on the model's complexity.
-Our experiments indicate that TT decomposition is more effective for compressing higher-complexity models, such as those trained on the ImageNet dataset, while CP decomposition excels in compressing lower-complexity models, like those classically used on CIFAR-10.
+Our experiments indicate that TT decomposition is more effective for compressing higher-complexity models, such as those trained on the ImageNet-1K dataset, while CP decomposition excels in compressing lower-complexity models, like those classically used on CIFAR-10.